 Conventional Therapies For Autoimmune Diseases

 Non-steroidal anti-inflammatory drugs (NSAIDs) help to manage pain and inflammation by blocking cyclooxygenase (COX) enzymes.
 There are two broad categories of NSAIDs: traditional, which block COX-1 and COX-2, and selective COX-2 inhibitors, which block COX-2.
-Both traditional NSAIDs and COX-2 inhibitors increase the risk of cardiovascular issues like congestive heart failure and heart attack.
+Both traditional NSAIDs and COX-2 inhibitors may increase the risk of cardiovascular issues like congestive heart failure and heart attack.
 Additionally, traditional NSAIDs can block platelet aggregation, resulting in uncontrolled bleeding.
-They can also damage the kidneys and significantly impact the gut by causing bleeding, gastric ulcers, and gastric perforation.
+They can also affect the kidneys and significantly impact the gut by causing bleeding, gastric ulcers, and gastric perforation.

 Disease-modifying antirheumatic drugs (DMARDs) suppress the production of pro-inflammatory cytokines, but they also inhibit overactive immune system T and B cells to reduce the tissue and organ damage common in autoimmune diseases.
 DMARDs can cause GI-related side effects, retinopathy, myopathy, rashes, and infections.

 Anti-TNF biologic drugs block TNF, a pro-inflammatory cytokine that’s central to the development of many inflammatory autoimmune conditions.
 However, up to 40% of autoimmune patients who take these drugs don’t respond.
-Side effects include infections like pneumonia and tuberculosis, but anti-TNF biologics may also increase the likelihood that patients will develop another autoimmune disease.
+Side effects may include infections like pneumonia and tuberculosis, but anti-TNF biologics may also increase the likelihood that patients will develop another autoimmune disease.

 Janus kinase inhibitors target the JAK-STAT signaling pathway, which is involved in immune-mediated responses.
-Side effects include an increased risk of infections like herpes zoster and upper respiratory tract infections, abnormal liver function tests, and increased risk of anemia, lymphopenia, and neutropenia.
+Side effects may include an increased risk of infections like herpes zoster and upper respiratory tract infections, abnormal liver function tests, and increased risk of anemia, lymphopenia, and neutropenia.

 Complementary Therapies for Autoimmune Diseases

 The small intestinal barrier functions to allow needed nutrients and fluid to enter the bloodstream, but it also serves as a failsafe to keep things like toxins, undigested food particles, and microbes from entering the systemic circulation.
-In autoimmunity, intestinal barrier function may be altered, a condition referred to as increased intestinal permeability or leaky gut.
+In autoimmunity, intestinal barrier function may be altered, a condition sometimes referred to as increased intestinal permeability or leaky gut.

 Nutrition Therapy for Autoimmune Disease